 Crock-pot Chicken Stock or Broth

-Have you ever made chicken stock?
+Have you ever made chicken or turkey stock or broth?
 Talk about a frugal idea!!
-This is a great way to save $10 or more using food scraps and recycled pasta sauce jars that would be otherwise deemed as garbage.
+This is a great way to save $10 or more using food scraps and recycled pasta sauce jars that would be otherwise deemed as garbage. **Pictures updated 11/13.

 Crock-pot Chicken Stock or Broth